mkashirin/scratches/README.md

 jupyter lab
 ```

-And that's it, You're all set!
+And that's it.
+You are all set!

 ## Suggestions

-The only concrete suggestion is not to use it outside of the educational domain.
+The only specific suggestion is to not use it outside the educational context.

-In case You're not getting something, don't worry.
-The docstrings in the source code can be considered comprehensive documentation.
-The code is also written in a very concise manner and strongly oriented on readability, rather than compactness.
+If you are still unsure, do not worry.
+The documentation in the source code can be considered sufficient.
+The code has been written in a clear and concise manner, focusing on readability rather than efficiency.

-Now go ahead and play with machine learning algorithms!
-Mix and match all the avalible structures to build Your own neural networks!
-Explore the source code for deeper understanding of the foundamental ML and AI concepts!
+So, feel free to experiment with machine learning models!
+Combine various structures to create your own neural networks.
+Explore the code to gain a deeper understanding of fundamental ML and AI principles.

 ## Licence